goblinfactory/konsole/README.md

 A big benefit to me is being able to visually describe in text any complex screen layout and application without requiring images.

 I'm now also using it for other serious applications besides learning material.
 I'm using `Konsole` in `Gunner` a `.NET` testing library similar to `Gattling` that I need to put code under stress when evaulating different enterprise messaging libraries.

-# Open source projects already using Konsole

-- 10 alternatives to Akka.net : (A console based reference architecture using Konsole to simplify the demo / reference code)
-- Please add your project to this list. (drop me a tweet or email)

-Samples I am busy with

-- remote Konsole.
-Run a console app on a remote linux container and view the output in a console window in a browser on any platform.

 # Debugging problems with Konsole, random items